-Elective Courses 2020-21
+Elective Courses 2021-22

-The tentative list of all elective course offerings of the Columbia department for the upcoming year including the Summer A session is below.
+The tentative list of all elective course offerings of the Columbia department for the upcoming year is below.
+This list is also posted on our website in the Announcements Section.
+If there are changes in the course offerings, the list online will be updated.
 Elective courses that are on the restricted lists for Financial Economics and Econ-Philosophy majors are indicated in the table.
 For the most up to date information on course offerings check the Directory of Classes.
 For information about the offerings of the Barnard Economics Department or other Columbia departments, please consult their websites.
 We do not have information about their offerings.
+The "X" in the below table indicates that the course applies to the indicated joint major.